About Malta, Sicily, Sardinia and Corsica

 - Corte was the capital of Corsica on three occasions.
 In 1765 Pasquale Paoli founded the island’s only university here, at the site of the proclamation of Corsica’s constitution.
 In the heart of the old town is Place Paoli, with a 19th century statue of the hero.
 Corte’s citadel has one surviving tower.
 The French Foreign Legion occupied the rest from 1962-1983, and this is now the Museum of Corsica.

 - Bastia was the capital of the island under the Genoese.
-The Vieux Port (old port) is perhaps the most atmospheric part of town.
+The Vieux Port (old port) is perhaps the most atmospheric part of the town of Bastia.
 The Citadelle, or Terra Nova, is beautifully restored.
 It contains the Palais des Gouverneurs, and the Corsican Museum of Ethnography and History.
 Here you can see the ancient Genoese dungeons of the palace.

 - The Vandals once exiled a bishop named Florent to an old Roman and Byzantine town, now named Saint-Florent.
 A local cult grew around his grave, which, despite the theft of his relics to Treviso a few centuries later, continued.
 Its outstanding monument is the Romanesque cathedral of Santa Maria Assunta, isolated in a field just outside the little town.
 Saint-Florent’s citadel, built in 1439, is the only large round tower in Corsica.
 Although British bombardment in 1794 reduced it to ruins, it has recently been restored.